Evo-F/arania-world/kingdoms/chingua.md

 # Description
 The nation of Ch'ingua holds dominion over the southwestern portion of Arania.
 Ch'ingua is the oldest of the three major kingdoms of Arania, tracing its origins back to the 2nd Cycle.

+The capital of Ch'ingua is [[Stonehall]].

 # Government
 ## Monarchy
 Ch'ingua is a traditional monarchist state, ruled by a king or queen with absolute power.
 The role of king or queen is a hereditary office, whereby the eldest son of the ruling monarch inherits the throne upon the monarch's death.
 In cases where the ruling monarch has no sons, the eldest daughter inherits the throne.

 The Ch'inguan monarch's house of origin is referred to as the Ch'inguan Royal House - currently, this is [[house_margrave|House Margrave]].
-The Ch'inguan Royal House holds direct sway over the Marches of Stonehall, as well as the city of [[Stonehall]] itself as the capital of Ch'ingua.
+The Ch'inguan Royal House holds direct sway over the Marches of Stonehall, as well as the city of Stonehall itself.
 ## Noble Houses
 In addition to the royal family, Ch'ingua's government is largely controlled and managed by several noble houses, each one overseen by a Lord or Lady who holds direct control over a portion of the kingdom in the monarch's stead.
 Each noble house typically possesses their own armies and manages their own regional economy, though each is sworn to the Royal House as vassals.